EWANZO101/proxmoxservice-tracker/README.md

 ### VM Creation
 - Create VMs directly from an ISO.
 - Post-install script support:
-  - Run custom commands after the account is created.
+  - Run custom commands after the VM is created.
   - Automatically change the VM password.
-  - Clean and organized editor with a **VS Code-like feel** for easier scripting and management.
+  - Clean, organized editor with a **VS Code-like feel** for easier scripting and management.

 ### VM Management
 - Clone VMs with full template support.